 If you want to talk about how you can experience orienteering or how you can get involved, click here to find your local club.

-Have you seen the wide range of FREE downloadable resources and activities to do at home, in your garden or local green spaces?
+Have you seen the wide range of FREE downloadable resources and activities to do at home, in your garden, or in local green spaces?
 More are added all of the time - so keep looking!
-Find out more and access the reources and activities here.
+Find out more and access the resources and activities here.